robertmartin8/udemyML/1-Preprocessing.md

 ### Python

 In python, we use `sklearn.preprocessing.Imputer`.
-Instatiate the object, then fit and transform appropriately.
-N
+Instantiate the object, then fit and transform appropriately.

 ```python
 from sklearn.preprocessing import Imputer

 imputer = Imputer()
 X[:, 1:3] = imputer.fit_transform(X[:, 1:3])
 ```